vteam-com/textify/README.md

-# Textify
+# Textify (OCR)

-Textify is a Flutter package designed to extract text from clean digital images with standard fonts.
+Textify is a Dart package that provides utilities for working with text representations in a specific character set.
+It is designed to handle text processing tasks for the English language and a limited set of characters.

  It is 100% cross-platform, utilizing native Dart and Flutter code, and works offline without any package dependencies.

 ## Features